 A visual element can be an image, a page, a section of a page, or a portion of an image.
 The typeface, color, brightness, contrast, and other visual elements must be properly.

-So here’s when our fundamentals are set, lets deep dive into visual regression testing.
+So here’s when our fundamentals are set, let’s deep dive into visual regression testing.

-What Is Visual Testing?
+What Is Visual Regression Testing?

 Read also: Regression Testing: Complete Guide

-Why Visual Testing Is Important?
+Why Visual Regression Testing is Important?

 Visual regression testing is becoming increasingly crucial in today’s continuous integration processes to ensure that new changes do not mess up the layout as the program evolves from version to version and across browsers.